MathildeVrst/Site_HorizonsPhilologie_24/content/schedule.en.md

       time : "11.30 - 12.00"

-    - speaker : "Simone Beta (University of Siena)" subject : "En How to edit Greek riddles : questions and answers" abstract : "The edition of Greek riddles, especially those composed during the Byzantine period, is often troublesome.
+    - speaker : "Simone Beta (University of Siena)" subject : "On How to edit Greek Riddles : Questions and Answers" abstract : "The edition of Greek riddles, especially those composed during the Byzantine period, is often troublesome.
 In fact, the same text is sometimes witnessed in quite different versions depending on the manuscripts in which it appears: we do not find the typical textual variants present in other similar compositions (epigrams, for example), often limited to a single word, but with much more significant differences, which may even concern one or more verses.
 After presenting some examples of these variants, the paper will propose some publishing possibilities, which could benefit greatly from new technologies." biography : "Simone Beta is Professor of Greek language and literature at the University of Siena.
 He is the author of numerous monographs and articles on multiple topics such as ancient theatre, rhetoric, epigrammatic poetry (especially enigmas and oracles) and reception of classical culture in the modern era.
 Regarding comedy, he has mostly worked on Aristophanes and his adpatations (on the history of the Lysistrata character, see *La donna che sconfigge la guerra.
 Lisistrata racconta la sua storia*, 2022).
 Among his latest publications, we cite *Io, un manoscritto: l’Antologia Palatina si racconta* (2017) – which has been translated in french and published by Les Belles Lettres (2019) – and *Il labirinto della parola.
 Enigmi, oracoli e sogni nella cultura antica* (2016)." venue : "to be determined"